Summary – Maxi Cosi Citi

 The Maxi Cosi Citi Baby Capsule is suitable from birth to 6 months of age (an A1).
 Officially approved for use on an air craft the Maxi Cosi Citi baby.

-A Mothers perspective on the Maxi Cosi CITI
+A Mothers perspective

-The Maxi-Cosi Citi is a light-weight capsule, which is the shortest capsule on the market.
-This allows the citi to be positioned behind the driver, however; being short also means it only has two harness slot positions, as such; you will only get 3 to 4 months use; instead of the normal 6 months before you need to upgrade to a convertible car seat.
+The maxi cosi Citi is a light-weight capsule, which is the shortest capsule on the market.
+This allows the citi to be positioned behind the driver; however; being short also means it only has two harness slot positions, as such; you will only get 3 to 4 months use; instead of the normal 6 months before you need to upgrade to a convertible car seat.

-The Maxi Cosi Citi does not have an adjustable foot, so when we installed it on the drivers side, our baby was sitting up and had the worst case of head flop.
+The Maxi Cosi Citi does not have an adjustable foot; so when we installed it on the drivers side, our baby was sitting up; and had the worst case of head flop.

 Maxi Cosi Recalls